 Accommodation in Canada

 Regardless of whether one decides to rent or buy property in Canada, the fact is that accommodation is likely to account for the biggest chunk of an expat's cost of living.
-Therefore, it is best to ensure one has access to the correct information and advice when choosing a home in Canada.

 Types of property in Canada

 Expats moving to Canada will find a range of property types available.
 The options available will vary slightly from one city to the next.
 This will also depend on whereabouts in a city one chooses to live, whether it's near the trendiest attractions or closer to schools.
 However, expats should be able to choose one of the following options depending on where they are based and their budget, as well as personal preferences:

 Canada is a modern, highly industrialised and economically stable country, and the standard of accommodation is generally very high.
 Living quarters in Canada are generally more spacious than in Europe and will certainly have some kind of heating system in place to deal with some of the climate extremes.

 Home security isn't an issue in Canada – it is a famously safe society, and as long as expats exercise common sense, they are unlikely to have a problem.